ScilifelabDataCentre/dds_web/SPRINTLOG.md

 # 2024-11-04 - 2024-11-15

-- Modify the monitor usage command to send warning to the affected unit as well as Data Centre([#1562](https://github.com/ScilifelabDataCentre/dds_web/pull/1562))
 - Removed exception for invalid token to simplify logging and reduce unnecessary error entries ([#1572](https://github.com/ScilifelabDataCentre/dds_web/pull/1572))

 # 2024-11-18 – 2024-11-29